biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 #### Query multiple nodes

-There are times when you might need to query multiple nodes at the time.
+There are times when you might need to query multiple nodes at once.
 Instead of querying the root of the CST, you can use the macro `declare_node_union!` to "join" multiple nodes into an `enum`:

 ```rust
 use biome_rowan::{declare_node_union, AstNode};